Fast Neural Representations for Direct Volume Rendering: Fast Volumetric SRN (fV-SRN)

 Let $G:\R^3\rightarrow\R^F$ be a regular 3D grid with $F$ channels, i.e., $F$ parameters per grid vertex, and a resolution of $R$ vertices along each axis.
 In the interior of each cell, the values are tri-linearly interpolated to obtain a continuous field.
 When evaluating the SRN $V_\Theta$ at position $\bm{x}$, the grid is interpolated at $\bm{x}$ and the resulting latent vector $G(\bm{x})=\bm{z}\in\R^F$ is passed as additional input -- alongside the Fourier features -- to the network.
 The contents of $G$ are trained jointly with the network weights and biases.

 With this approach, we can keep the network small enough to enable fast inference, up to networks of only two layers {\`a} 32 channels, while maintaining the reconstruction quality of V-SRN.
 For the evaluation of the network and grid configurations, we refer to \autoref{sec:steady:volumetric}.
 We found that the best compromise between speed, quality, and compression rate is achieved with a network of four layers \`a 32 channels and a latent grid of resolution $R=32$ and $F=16$ features.
 This configuration is used in \autoref{fig:compressionTeaser}d) and as default in the ablation studies below.
-This smaller network compared to Lu~\etAl~\cite{lu2021compressive} leads to a speedup of up to $9.8\times$ for training and $165\times$ for rendering.
-It is worth noting here, that in all specifications of the memory consumption of fV-SNR given in this paper, the memory consumed by the latent grid and network weights are included.
-To enable efficient access, the latent grid is stored in four 3D CUDA textures so that hardware-supported trilinear texture interpolation can be exploited.
-Four channels are stored simultaneously in the rgba-components of one single texture.
+The basic network architecture is illustrated in \autoref{fig:networkvis}.
+Compared to \emph{neurcomp}, the proposed network leads to a speedup of up to $9.8\times$ for training and $165\times$ for rendering.
+The latent grid is stored in four 3D CUDA textures with four channels each, so that hardware-supported trilinear texture interpolation can be exploited.